-Dyrhólaey or “Door Hill Island” is a 110-120 meter (360-394 ft) high cape or promontory in Mýrdalur, South of Mýrdalsjökull glacier.
-The cape itself is quite large, about 510 hectares (1260 acres) and its promontory is the southernmost part of Iceland.
+Dyrhólaey is a 110-120 meter (360-394 ft) high in Mýrdalur, located south of Mýrdalsjökull Glacier.
+The cape itself is quite large – about 510 hectares (1260 acres).
+Its furthest point is the southernmost part of Iceland.

-Dyrhólaey was sometimes nicknamed Portland by sailors and British trawler fishermen even called it the Blow Hole.
-There are a few rocks pillars south off Dyrhólaey and together they create an important nesting ground for colorful birdlife, such as the Eider Duck, the Atlantic Puffin and the Arctic Terns in the lower part of the cape.
+Dyrhólaey was sometimes nicknamed Portland by sailors.
+British trawler fishermen even called it the Blow Hole.
+There are a few rocks pillars south off Dyrhólaey and together they create an important nesting ground for colorful birdlife.
+Birdlife includes the Eider Duck, the Atlantic Puffin and the Arctic Terns in the lower part of the cape.